 Next door to Dark Star is Midnight Cellars, another family-owned winery in this area.
-Next, to the tasting room, you will notice a new warehouse-type building where the winemaking and barrel storage takes place.
+Next to the tasting room, you will notice a new warehouse-type building where the winemaking and barrel storage takes place.
 Ask to take a peek inside so you can get an idea of Midnight’s approach to winemaking.
 The winery also has 25 acres of vineyards on its property.
-For a small winery, about 6500 cases per year, Midnight Cellars produces several different varietals of wine and some interesting blends.
+For a small winery, about 6500 cases per year, Midnight Cellars produces several different varietals of wine and some fascinating blends.
 Most of the wines are very good, and are all reds, except for one Chardonnay.

-The Niner Wine Estates is one of Paso Robles newest wineries and one of the grandest in the area.
-It is located about a half mile from Midnight Cellars on Highway 46 towards the coast.
-It may not look like it at first glance but the winery is one of the most environmentally friendly on this wine trail.
-The buildings are LEED certified and the farming is done sustainably, officially SIP Certified.
-Niner Estates produces several different wines but their Bordeaux style wines are the flagship wines.
+The Niner Wine Estates is one of Paso Robles’s newest wineries and one of the grandest in the area.
+The winery is about a half-mile from Midnight Cellars on Highway 46 towards the coast.
+It may not look like it at first glance, but the winery is one of the most environmentally friendly on this wine trail.
+The buildings are LEED-certified, and the farming sustainable, officially SIP Certified.
+Niner Estates produces several different wines, but their Bordeaux style wines are the flagship wines.
 For visitors, there are a variety of tastings and tours offered.
 Consult the Niner Website for complete details.
-This is an exciting winery to visit.
+Niner is an exciting winery to visit.